RudraveerMandal/POGchain/src/ledger/readme.md

 # Closing a ledger

-When closing a ledger, the engine needs to apply the consensus transaction set to the last closed ledger to produce a new closed ledger.
+When closing a ledger, the engine needs to apply the validation transaction set to the last closed ledger to produce a new closed ledger.
 The method that does this is `LedgerManagerImpl::closeLedger`.

-1. First the transaction set is reordered in apply order: during consensus, the transaction set was sorted by hash to keep things simple, but when it comes to actually applying them, they need to be sorted such that transactions for a given account are applied in sequence number order and also randomized enough so that it becomes unfeasible to submit a transaction and
+1. First the transaction set is reordered in apply order: during validation, the transaction set was sorted by hash to keep things simple, but when it comes to actually applying them, they need to be sorted such that transactions for a given account are applied in sequence number order and also randomized enough so that it becomes unfeasible to submit a transaction and